Learn how to smoke it for delectable poultry that no one will be able to resist.

 You can find them here.

-Choose this type of wood to give your smoked turkey a distinct sweet and nutty flavor, as well as somewhat harsher smokey undertones.
+Choose this type of wood to give your smoked turkey a distinct sweet and nutty flavor and somewhat harsher smokey undertones.

-However, we would advise everyone to test it on a portion of the meat before smoking the entire carcass because not everyone may find pecan wood ideal for them owing to the particular aroma.
+However, we would advise everyone to test it on a portion of the meat before smoking the entire carcass.
+Not everyone may find pecan wood ideal for them owing to the particular aroma.

 Pecan Wood Chunks from Weber